Introduction

 - Applying Thinset:

-- Use a notched trowel to apply thinset to the concrete floor.
-The notches help ensure a uniform thickness, which is crucial for a level tile installation.
+- Use a notched trowel to apply thinset to the concrete floor, ensuring a uniform thickness crucial for a level tile installation.

-- Spread the thinset over a small, workable area to prevent it from drying before the tiles are laid.
+- Spread the thinset over a small, manageable area to prevent it from drying before laying the tiles.

 Tile Installation